nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 **Optional "include_trend"**

 Boolean, false by default.
 Also returns the trend of difficulty seen on the network as a **list of multipliers**.
-Sampling occurs every 16 to 36 seconds.
+Sampling occurs every 500ms.
 The list is ordered such that the first value is the most recent sample.

 **Request:**
 ```json